 Symptoms of hypoglycemia:

-- Autonomic symptoms: hungry, trembling, cold sweating, and palpitations.
+- Autonomic symptoms(Neurogenic): mild symptoms of hypoglycemia, hungry, trembling, cold sweating, palpitations, nervous and anxiety.

-- Neuroglycopenic symptoms: slurred speech, inability to concentrate, blurred vision, drowsiness, conscious change, weird behavior, cramps, and unconsciousness.
+- Neuroglycopenic symptoms: slurred speech, inability to concentrate, general weakness, dizziness, blurred vision, drowsiness, conscious change, weird behavior, cramps, and unconsciousness.

-- Unawareness hypoglycemia: patients diagnosed as diabetes mellitus for a long time, the elderly, or patients who have severe hypoglycemia in recent days.
+- Unaware hypoglycemia: patients diagnosed as diabetes mellitus for a long time, the elderly, or patients who have severe hypoglycemia in recent days.
 These patients may have neuroglycopenic symptoms without autonomic symptoms.

 Treatment of hypoglycemia: